SMaityCodes/NFT-Based-Donation-Distribution/README.md

-# NFT-Based Donation Distribution System
+# CampaignNFT - NFT-Based Educational Donation System

 A decentralized platform that revolutionizes education funding through transparent blockchain donations and meaningful NFTs.
 This system connects donors, students, vendors, and educational foundations to create a transparent and impactful giving experience.

 ## 🎯 Project Overview

-The NFT-Based Donation Distribution System is a full-stack web3 application that leverages blockchain technology to:

 - **Transparent Donations**: Every donation is traceable on the blockchain
 - **Student NFTs**: Approved students receive unique NFTs that can be used for educational purchases
-- **Multi-Role System**: Supports donors, students, vendors, and administrators
+- **Multi-Role System**: Supports donors, students, vendors, and administrators (foundation)
 - **Campaign Management**: Create and manage educational funding campaigns
 - **Vendor Integration**: Connect students with approved vendors for educational purchases
+- **Donation Tracking**: Real-time tracking of campaign donations and donor contributions
+- **NFT Usage Management**: Track NFT usage and vendor transactions
+- **Standard-Based Funding**: Predefined funding amounts for different educational standards

 ## 🏗️ System Architecture